bxlab/metaWRAP/installation/database_installation.md

 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz
 tar -xvf taxdump.tar.gz
 ```
-Do not forget to set the TAXDUMP variable in the contig-metawrap file!
+Do not forget to set the TAXDUMP variable in the config-metawrap file!
 Run `which config-metawrap` to find it.
 ``` bash
 TAXDUMP=/your/location/of/database/NCBI_tax
 ```